maistra/istio-operator/README.md

 ## Customizing the Installation

-The installation is easily customizable by modifying the `.spec.istio` section of the ControlPlane resource.
+The installation is easily customizable by modifying the `.spec.istio` section of the ServiceMeshControlPlane resource.
 If you are familiar with the Helm based installation, all of those settings are exposed through the operator.

 The following sections describe common types of customizations.